-Students are required to complete 60 credits normally a combination of 20 Level II and Level III courses designated for each student's degree programme, as follows:
+Students are required to complete a minimum of 60 credits normally a combination of 20 Level II and Level III courses designated for their course of study as follows:

-- (a) 30 credits for one Major and 30 credits of Electives - (b) 30 credits for each of two (double)Majors - (c) 30 credits for oneMajor and 15 for each of two Minors - (d) 30 credits for one Major, 15 for one Minor and 15 for Electives - (e) Minimum of 45 credits for one Special/Option and a maximum of 15 credits for Electives - 3.3 Students are required to satisfy pre-requisites (where applicable) for Levels II and III courses.
-Students, however, do not have to complete all courses at one level before taking a course at another level as long as the pre-requisites for the course(s) have been met. - 3.4 The Academic Board may require that the timing of registration in particular courses be such as to ensure that the course of study extends over either at least five semesters and two summer sessions or six semesters.
+- (a) Major Only: 30 credits for one major and 30 credits of electives - (b) Double majors: 30 credits for each of the two majors - (c) Major and two minors: 30 credits for major and 15 for each of two minors - (d) Major and one minor: 30 credits for major, 15 for one minor and 15 for electives - (e) Special/Option: Minimum of 45 credits for special, and 15 credits for electives - 3.3 Students are required to satisfy pre-requisites (where applicable) for Level II and III courses.

+3.4 Students do not have to complete all courses at one level before taking a course at another level as long as the pre-requisites for the course(s) have been met.
+However, students MUST complete FOUN1013 or FOUN1019 during the first year of their degree programme.